 Other patients who are not good candidates for Lumineers are those who frequently grind or clench their teeth.
 This is because they are used to their existing bite and could fracture the edges of the Lumineers by grinding or clenching them.

-Sokolina also doesn’t recommend placing Lumineers over existing crowns, caps or bridges.
+At Harmony Dental Arts, we also don’t recommend placing Lumineers over existing crowns, caps or bridges.